"Because of Jesus Christ we share God's love. Because of Jesus Christ we join hands in service."

 For many years, PRCC has donated our entire Christmas Eve offering to Church World Service's Blanket Fund which distributes warm blankets to people in times of disaster.
 In 2017 we donated $1,526.

-Thank you to everyone who donated items and helped to pack 243 shoeboxes for Operation Christmas Child in Nov.
+Thank you to everyone who donated toys, school supplies and goodies and helped to pack 243 shoe boxes for Operation Christmas Child in Nov.
 2017!
 Thank you to everyone who donated $9 per box for the postage!
-We're waiting to hear where they went!
+They went to Honduras, Dominican Republic and Ukraine.
 Our 281 boxes in 2016 went to West Africa's Burkina Faso and Mali; Mexico and Namibia in Southern Africa.
+The shoe boxes are used by local churches to invite kids to the "Greatest Journey" program of Samaritan's Purse.
+The great commission is to go and make disciples.

 PRCC provided food for the Emergency Shelter Partnership in Feb.
 2017 and Nov.
 2017 at Mount Kisco UMC and Bedford Presbyterian.

 In 2014, we donated $4,000 to the Wounded Warrior Project.